iqvalsingh/recruitment_ms/README.md

-# Recruitment and Interview Management System 🌐💼
+# ISMasute Management System 🌐💼

 ## Tools Used in the Project 🛠️